 Oat groats are the husk removed from the oat kernel.
 This is not the whole grain that the word “oat” alludes to.

 Pearled barley is the outer hull of the grain.
 Pearl barley is not considered a whole grain.

 Before the salt divider, which means that it makes up less than 1% of the formula, good ingredients such as duck, lamb, and carrots make up a minuscule amount.

-FROMM falls short for their heavy use of carbohydrates, low-quality fish oils, and synthetic vitamins & minerals, showing no innovation.
+FROMM falls short for its heavy use of carbohydrates, and synthetic vitamins & minerals, showing distinction from the hundreds of other brands.
 The use of chicken as the main protein may cause sensitivities/allergies.
 This is due to chicken being the #1 protein allergy due to low-quality sourcing and high amounts of omega-6 fatty acids.

-If you have to feed kibble, make sure to feed as high-quality as possible and add Kibble Boosters.
-Thank you for stopping by & Always Keep Exploring!
+If you have to feed kibble, feed as high-quality as possible and add Kibble Boosters.
+I hope you learn something new today & Always Keep Exploring!